Alter Technical Fellowship (3+ months, rolling basis)

 For more information, please see the full Alter Fellowship Brochure.

 Alter's Technical Fellowship is designed to provide professionals with deep technical expertise with the opportunity to support fast-growing ventures that are creating hundreds of jobs and serving millions of consumers in developing countries.
 Tech Fellows will work closely with the CTO and leadership to guide and build the technology to scale the impact of business, with the opportunity to lead teams and build capabilities within the organization.
-The Fellowship is designed for 6 months, but may be modified in length if necessary.
-The Fellowship Program will start on January 11th.
+The Fellowship is designed to last for at least 3 months.

 Alter’s Fellows will be instrumental in the growth and strategic operations of ventures that are creating economic opportunity in the world’s least developed places.
 Alter’s ventures are creating value and forging new paths for business in frontier markets, and Fellows play a crucial role in creating this impact.